GBG7/fine-tuning-kaggle/README.md

 # Fine-Tuning DeepSeek R1-Distill-Llama-8B (Medical Reasoning)

-This project fine-tunes the DeepSeek R1-Distill-Llama-8B model on a medical chain-of-thought dataset using parameter-efficient techniques (LoRA + Unsloth).
+This project fine-tunes the DeepSeek R1-Distill-Llama-8B model on a medical chain-of-thought dataset using parameter-efficient techniques (**LoRA + Unsloth**) with **CUDA-accelerated training** on a single NVIDIA P100 GPU.
 The goal is to improve step-by-step reasoning performance for clinical Q&A.

 ---